gilesknap/gphotos-sync/README.rst

 Google Photos Sync downloads your Google Photos to the local file system.
-It attempts to backup all the photos as stored in Google Drive, but also the album information and additional Google Photos generated content that does not appear in Drive.
-The only API for accessing the latter two is picasa web and this is now severely crippled by (Google) design.
+It attempts to backup all the photos as stored in Google Drive, but also the album information and additional Google Photos 'Creations' (animations, panoramas, movies, effects and collages) that do not appear in Drive.
+The only API for accessing the latter two is picasa web and this is now severely crippled.
+Hopefully Google intends to replace it with something like native photos support in Google Drive.

-It currently does not have upload features.
+Gphotos-sync currently does not have upload features.
 Uploading of album info is no longer possible since Google deprecated most of the picasa API see details
 here: https://developers.google.com/picasa-web/docs/3.0/releasenotes.
 Uploading
 of files via the drive API counts against Quota.

-If in future a Google Photos API is provided by Google then an update to two way sync is possible.
+If in future a Google Photos API is provided by Google then an two way sync will be added.

 After doing a full sync you will have 3 directories off of the specified root:
-* currently relies on a patch to gdata-python-client see open issue for details of how to patch

 * drive - contains all photos and videos from your google drive with original folder hierarchy and file names
 * picasa - contains any media that was referenced in an album but not found in drive.
-This will usually include all google photos creations such as ANIMATIONS, EFFECTS etc. These have the original file names and organized into folders by date.
+This will usually include all google photos creations such as ANIMATIONS, EFFECTS etc. These have the original file names and are organized into folders by date.
 * albums - contains a folder hierarchy representing the set of albums in your photos (but not shared ones).
 All the files are symlinks to content in one of the other folders.

-In drive and picasa folders duplicate files names are handled by adding (1) etc. (as per Google's drive sync tool for windows)
+In drive and picasa, folders containing duplicate files names are handled by adding (1) etc to the file name. (as per Google's drive sync tool for windows)

-in the root folder a sqlite database holds an index of all media and albums.
+In the root folder a sqlite database holds an index of all media and albums.
 Useful to find out about the state of your photo store.
+You can open it with the sqlite3 tool and perform any sql queries.

 This has been tested against my photo store of nearly 100,000 photos.